supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 Next step is to download the docker-compose you can find on this repository.
 You can use the GUI and download directly a .zip file or you the CLI using `git clone` command.

-Once you want the docker compose file, you can open it if you want to check or change the default users username and password.
+Once you have the docker compose file, you can open it if you want to check or change the default some settings like username and password.
+The best is to put theses informations in differents file like `.env` file.
-You can also use the default settings to do the test but don't forget to change it when you use in Prod.
+You can also use the default settings to do the test but don't forget to change it when you use it in Prod.

 ### Further explanations

-Let's check futher in this Docker File
+Let's check further in this Docker File

 ```version: '3.9'